 At around 12 months, your child will start using words to communicatewith you.
 His babble will start turning into real words.
 Your child might also enjoy saying the same word over and over.

 Your child will begin to put two words together as she nears two years – for example, ‘mummy car’, ‘me go’ or ‘sock foot’.
 Words like ‘the’ and ‘is’ will be missing in these two-word sentences.
 She’ll use only a few descriptive words at this age – for example, ‘big’, ‘red’ or ‘sunny’.
 Her word combinations will consist mainly of nouns and some verbs (‘dog eat’, ‘car go’).

 Your child will use a range of speech sounds, but it’s normal for him to pronounce words differently from the way adults say them.
 For example, he might say ‘tar’ instead of ‘car’, or he might leave off the ends of words altogether, like ‘ca’ instead of ‘cat’.

 Your child’s pronunciation will often be hard to understand.
 But by the time she’s two years old, someone who doesn’t know her well should be able to understand about half of what she says.

 Learning to have a conversation is part of language development.

-Your child will answer simple questions and he’ll understand the difference in your tone when you ask a question or make a statement.
-He’ll also know what it means when you say ‘no’ or ‘not’.
+Your child will answer simple questions, and she’ll also understand the difference in your tone when you ask a question or make a statement.
+And she’ll know what it means when you say ‘no’ or ‘not’.

 Children grow and develop at different rates.
+Some children who seem slow to start talking often catch up in a few years.
 The information in this article is offered as a guide only.
-If you’re at all concerned about your child’s language development, speak with your GP
+You know your child best, so if you’re at all concerned about your child’s language development, speak with your GP